leap0x7b/cherry/README.md

-cherry new dir                            Setup a new cherry package in directory cherry run dir                            Run package with LuaJIT in case it's app cherry add package dir                    Same as cherry get command but installs package directly in same directory cherry remove package-dir                 If package in directory is valid then remove it cherry update                             Updates cherry package manager
+cherry new dir                            Setup a new cherry package in directory cherry run dir                            Run package with LuaJIT in case it's app cherry add package dir                    Same as cherry get command but installs package directly in same directory cherry uninstall package-dir              If package in directory is valid then remove it cherry remove package-name package-dir    Removes package from directory of package cherry update                             Updates cherry package manager
 ```